-Warrants issued during the period from 2008 to 2012 generally vest over 36 months with 1/36 of the warrants vesting per month from the date of grant.
-However, some warrants are subject to shorter vesting periods, to a minimum of 24 months.
+Warrants issued during the period from 2008 to 2012 generally vested over 36 months with 1/36 of the warrants vesting per month from the date of grant.
+However, some of these warrants were subject to shorter vesting periods, to a minimum of 24 months.
+All such warrants have been exercised or have expired as of December 31, 2015.

-Effective from December 2012, warrants granted generally vest over 48 months with 1/48 of the warrants vesting per month from the date of grant.
+Effective from and after December 2012, warrants granted generally vest over 48 months with 1/48 of the warrants vesting per month from the date of grant.